Table of Contents

-It's important to note that dogs can in fact benefit from the components of sunflower seeds, and this has been observed in research, too.
+It's important to note that dogs can, in fact, benefit from the components of sunflower seeds, and this has been observed in research, too.

-5 Benefits of Sunflower Seeds in Dogs
+5 Benefits of Sunflower Seeds for Dogs

 1. Sunflower seeds improve your dog’s coat and skin.

 Because they are high in essential fatty acids, continuous supplementation with sunflower seeds can help your dog maintain healthy skin and coat.

 These fatty acids will allow your dog to have a full, shiny, healthy coat that is less likely to exhibit roughness or skin ailments like rashes, hot spots, and dry skin.

 2. Sunflower seeds support the production of good cholesterol.

 What this means for your dog is lower blood pressure and less likelihood of heart disease or stroke.
 This mostly comes from a high level of Vitamin E in sunflower seeds.

-Other than managing cholesterol levels, this vitamin is essential for the formation of fat metabolism, the respiration of cells, and the creation of the membranes that surround cells.
+Other than managing cholesterol levels, this vitamin is essential for the formation of fat metabolism, the respiration of cells, and creating of the membranes that surround cells.

 4. Sunflower seeds can relieve stress and depression in dogs.

-Recent studies suggest that sunflower seeds, like its relative the chamomile herb, can produce a calming effect in dogs who experience anxiety.
+Recent studies suggest that sunflower seeds, like their relative chamomile herb, can produce a calming effect in dogs who experience anxiety.

-Sunflower seeds are also chock full of B-complex vitamins, specifically niacin and pyridoxine, both of which can be credited with enhancing brain activity and reducing neurosis and anxiety.
+Sunflower seeds are also chock full of B-complex vitamins, specifically niacin, and pyridoxine, both of which can be credited with enhancing brain activity and reducing neurosis and anxiety.

-Additionally, sunflower seeds are high in tryptophan, an essential amino acid which increases the amount of serotonin in the dog's brain.
+Additionally, sunflower seeds are high in tryptophan, an essential amino acid that increases serotonin in the dog's brain.